About our sessions

 Although the sessions have changed to fit the lockdown, it has kept everyone going and doing something.
-The sessions, and connecting with nature, have helped my confidence and, even though we’re not outside, it’s having the same effect.Myplace participant
+The sessions, and connecting with nature, have helped my confidence.Myplace participant

 How Myplace works

-Weekly online sessions, led by a fully trained member of staff will meet each week via a safe online platform.
+Weekly sessions or phone calls, led by a fully trained member of staff will take place each week.

 The activities and themes will vary session to session dependent on the season and group, but will all relate back to at least one of the five ways to wellbeing - Connect, Be Active, Take Notice, Learn and Give.